 Along this stretch of Canal Street, the west 50 feet of the ultimate right-of-way for the Intracoastal Waterway overlaps with the 50 feet that was originally platted as public right-of-way via Plat Book 1, Page 3 of the City's original plat (Town of Linton).
 Therefore, the west right-of-way line of the Intracoastal Waterway now coincides with the west right-of-way line of Canal Street.
 While the City may have right-of-way via Canal Street, the Intracoastal Waterway is dedicated to the Army Corp of Engineers.
-Currently, the subject portion of Canal Street right-of-way is unimproved and has been utilized as additional side yard for the adjacent properties for many years.
+Currently, the subject portion of Canal Street right-of-way is unimproved and, for many years, has been utilized as additional side yard for the adjacent properties.
 While the City's interest is under consideration, this action does not remove any interest that may or may not be vested in the Intracoastal by other entities, i.e. the Army Corps of Engineers.

 Other portions of Canal Street have been abandoned in the past.
-At its meeting of March 11, 1968, the City Commission abandoned a portion of Canal Street as shown on the Plat of Las Palmas Subdivision as recorded in the Public Records of Palm Beach County in Plat Book 10, Page 68.
-At its meeting of May 4, 2004, the City Commission abandoned a portion of Canal Street located at the northeast corner of NE 1st Street and the Intracoastal Waterway via

-Resolution No. 34-04.
-At its meeting of February 3, 2009, the City Commission abandoned a portion of Canal Street located at the southwest corner of NE 2nd Street and the Intracoastal Waterway via Resolution No. 10-09.
-At its meeting of August 18, 2020, the City Commission abandoned any interest from the City in a portion of the Canal Street right-of-way, lying east and adjacent to Lots 28 and 29 (828 NE 1st Court) via Resolution No. 95-20.
+- March 11, 1968: The City Commission abandoned a portion of Canal Street as shown on the Plat of Las Palmas Subdivision (Plat Book 10, Page 68). - May 4, 2004: The City Commission abandoned a portion of Canal Street located at the northeast corner of NE 1st Street and the Intracoastal Waterway via Resolution No. 34-04. - February 3, 2009: The City Commission abandoned a portion of Canal Street located at the southwest corner of NE 2nd Street and the Intracoastal Waterway via Resolution No. 10-09. - August 18, 2020: The City Commission abandoned any interest from the City in a portion of the Canal Street right-of-way, lying east and adjacent to Lots 28 and 29 (828 NE 1st Court) via Resolution No. 95-20.